Confluex/cookbook/lemonade-stand-contacts/README.md

 # A Word About Payloads, Filters and Transformers

 When the message arrives from Gmail, it has useful variables in the message headers.
-Here are just a few inbound properties which we can use to build transform our payload for SalesForce:
+Here are just a few inbound properties which we can use to transform our payload for SalesForce:

 ```
     bccAddresses=Mule Test <mule.test@acme.com>